Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external

 The coverage probabilities may vary among the sub-groups, which is equivalent to observing different colored balls drawn according to their weights.
-To our knowledge, despite its strong adaptability, such distribution has not been used in official statistics yet.
-In particular, it can be employed in cases where a single data source is available.
-One of the reasons behind FNCH's poor spread is the computational burden given by its probability mass function \citep{fog2008}.
+Despite its strong adaptability, such distribution is not popular in survey statistics.
+While it is relatively easy to generate samples from a FNCH distribution, the main reason behind its poor spread is probably the computational burden given by its probability mass function \citep{fog2008, liao2001fast}; as a consequence, it has been mainly used as a tool for implementing simulation-based methods, like for example permutation tests \citep{epstein2012}.
+See also \cite{fisher, agresti1992survey} for the analysis of 2 by 2 contingency tables.
+Yet, we are not aware of likelihood-based or Bayesian approaches to inference about its parameters.

-This article presents a novel use of FNCH distribution, making it a suitable model in the population size estimation framework.
-Beyond the main application, we also overcome its computational problems by using Markov chain Monte Carlo (MCMC) and Approximate Bayesian Computation (ABC) methods.

-The following section introduces the case study that motivates this work.
-In sections \ref{sec:bayinf} and \ref{sec:multiF} we introduce Bayesian methods to make inference on the parameters of FNCH for both the univariate and the multivariate cases.
-In section \ref{sec:results} we apply the method to the case of graduated job seekers in Italy; conclusions follow.